mjl-/mox/website/features/index.md

    possible.
 3. No leaking of IP addresses of mail servers a mox instance is communicating with to the DNSBL operator.

+Mox can also monitor DNSBLs for its own IPs only, without using those blocklists to analyze incoming deliveries.
+The status is exported in metrics.

 ### Greylisting